IGNF/odeon/docs/stats.rst

     Samples 1/sqrt(frequency(i))
 - ``pixel freq``: Overall share of pixels labeled with a given class.
 - ``freq 5%pixel``: Share of samples with at least 5% pixels of a given class.
 The lesser, the more concentrated on a few samples a class is.
 - ``auc``: Area under the Lorenz curve of the pixel distribution of a given class across samples.
 The lesser, the more concentrated on a few samples a class is.
-Equals pixel_freq if the class is the samples are either full of or empty from the class.
+Equals pixel freq if the class is the samples are either full of or empty from the class.
 Equals 1 if the class is homogeneously distributed across samples.

 Statistics based on the overall dataset
 ---------------------------------------

 Global statistics are computed either with all classes or without the last class if we are not in a binary case.

-- ``share_multilabel``: Percentage of pixels shared by several classes
+- ``share multilabel``: Percentage of pixels shared by several classes
-- ``avg_nb_class_in_patch``: Mean of the number of classes present in each sample
+- ``avg nb class in patch``: Mean of the number of classes present in each sample
-- ``avg_entropy``: Mean of the class distribution entropy for each sample.
+- ``avg entropy``: Mean of the class distribution entropy for each sample.
 For each sample, the entropy is at least 0 if a single class is represented and at most log(C) with C the number of classes.
 The entropy of a sample is log(C) if every class is equally represented.
 The greater the entropy, the semantically richer the sample is.

 Json file content
 =================

-**minimalist json** (the minimum configuration required to start the sampling)
+**minimalist json** (the minimum configuration required to start to compute the statistics)

 .. code-block:: json